 OSD is an optional device that displays flight information on your screen.
 For most mini quad pilots, we only need the basics like battery voltage and a timer.
 Of course you can also use Telemetry for the same purpose, but it’s useful to have the information on your FPV screen.

 On many latest flight controllers and FPV cameras, even on some VTX, there is integrated OSD that works out of the box.
 This saves the users time and effort to wire and configure external OSD modules.

 |Super Simple Mini OSD||$9||voltage, timer||5V-26V (2S – 6S)|

 |Micro MinimOSD||$15||Voltage, timer, GPS, etc||2S-4S|

 Out of all these external OSD module, my favourite is the Micro MinimOSD.
-It’s cheap (only $7), and powerful.
+It’s cheap (only $7), small, light weight, and powerful.
 It allows you to display many types of data such as voltage, RSSI, current, GPS info etc. With MWOSD firmware you can even change your PID/Rate settings on your quad.
-However some find it easy to break, and it’s seriously vulnerable to voltage spikes in the power system, so additional power filtering is required.
+However some find it easy to break, and it’s known to be vulnerable to voltage spikes in the power system, so additional power filtering is required.

 PDB and Voltage Regulator

 A PDB is used to distribute power to all the electrical components, inclduing the FC, ESC’s and FPV gear.
 I would recommend getting a good PDB (power distribution board) that comes with power filters and regulated 5V & 12V outputs.